pizlonator/fil-c-website/source/programs_that_work.md

 - [openjpeg 2.5.2](https://github.com/pizlonator/fil-c/tree/deluge/projects/openjpeg-2.5.2). *No changes, works out of the box*.
 - [gobject-introspection 1.80.1](https://github.com/pizlonator/fil-c/tree/deluge/projects/gobject-introspection-1.80.1).
 Needed a handful of changes because `GType` is a pointer type now.
 - fribidi 1.0.15. *No changes, works out of the box*.
+- shared-mime-info 2.4. *No changes, works out of the box*.